Benefits of Wellbeing at Work

 And while some high-risk roles are still unsafe or suffer from poor health and safety implementation, most of us now enjoy physically safe working spaces.

 But what about mental health?
 The definition of ‘job conditions’ has been expanded to include mental wellbeing.
 Which means it’s a business’s statutory responsibility to ensure its staff are mentally well in the workplace – and not just if they work in the office.
-The same applies to remote employees, who can suffer higher levels of stress linked to a lack of social interactions and the strain of online meetings.
+The same applies to the wellbeing for remote workers, who can suffer higher levels of stress linked to a lack of social interactions and the strain of online meetings.

 But whether your staff are at home or in the office, you shouldn’t just worry about their job conditions because you have to.
-When job conditions are poor, people are less productive, less profitable and less safe.17 18 19 20
+When job conditions are poor, people are less productive, less profitable and less safe.16 17 18 19

 So what factors contribute to positive (or not) job conditions?
 Think things like…